guohaolee/stringsplitter/README.md

 OR
 You can easily passed the string via the url as below using Curl:

-curl -X POST "http://0.0.0.0:8000/api/v1/stringvalidation/MSSQLhsqldbLovebeersAuthorizationPHPRunningGymmssqlJavaScript" -H "accept: application/json"
+curl -X GET "http://0.0.0.0:8000/api/v1/stringvalidation/MSSQLhsqldbLovebeersAuthorizationPHPRunningGymmssqlJavaScript" -H "accept: application/json"

 The sample returned result will be as below in a json format: